-NZ, Australia reach deal over refugee resettlement offer
+'Prison islands': NZ, Aus reach deal over resettling refugees

-Australia has taken up New Zealand's long-standing offer to resettle up to 150 refugees per year, with a three-year deal announced today.
+Australia has taken up New Zealand's offer to resettle up to 150 refugees per year nearly a decade after the offer was first made.

-The offer, first made in 2013, would mean asylum seekers, some who have been held indefinitely in limbo in such centres on Manus Island and Nauru, could soon come to New Zealand.
+The deal, first offered in 2013, would mean asylum seekers, some who have been held indefinitely in limbo in such centres on Manus Island and Nauru, could soon come to New Zealand.

-The arrangement would come through New Zealand's existing quota programme, and initially be considered for refugees who meet certain criteria.
+The initial three-year arrangement would see up to 450 people resettle in New Zealand through the existing refugee quota programme, and initially cover those who met certain criteria.

+The Green Party has welcomed the deal to resettle those "held unlawfully in Australia's prison islands" but says the number should be over and above the current quota of 1500 a year - a commitment New Zealand has not met for three years.

-Immigration Minister Kris Faafoi said the long-standing offer reflected New Zealand and Australia's close relationship.
+In announcing the deal, Immigration Minister Kris Faafoi said the long-standing offer reflected New Zealand and Australia's close relationship.

 "New Zealand is very pleased that Australia has taken up the offer to resettle up to 150 refugees annually for three years," Faafoi said.